hyperledger/fabric/docs/source/identity/identity.md

 ![AuthenticationKeys](./identity.diagram.9.png)

-In the example above, to authenticate his message Joe uses his private key to produce a signature on the message, which he then attaches to the message.
-The signature can be verified by anyone who sees the signed message, using John's public key.
+In the example above, to authenticate her message Mary uses her private key to produce a signature on the message, which she then attaches to the message.
+The signature can be verified by anyone who sees the signed message, using Mary's public key.